 Like “Is my prescription ready for pickup?” or “Why is my Verizon bill so much higher this month?”

-When she first launched, Alexa would have drawn a blank with questions like these.
+When first launched, a conversational AI assistant like Alexa would have drawn a blank with questions like these.
 To answer them, she would have needed to query back-end customer databases at those companies, and she had no way to do that.

 Until very recently, the same was also true for Siri and Google Now.
 Ask either of them if you’d paid your Verizon bill yet that month, and you wouldn’t have got much in the way of a useful response.